 About this event

 Quattrofest is more than simply a driver's skills or track day; it's an event where new memories are born and friendships are developed that will stay with you forever.
 Those that have attended in years past know that something special always happens.
 Something so special that they tell friends and family and other attendees for years to come.
 Quattrofest is about becoming a better driver, but that's not always the most impactful part of the event.
 Spending time with and meeting others who share the same passion for cars, or a love of gardening (as discovered over dinner and drinks at the banquet on Saturday evening) or perhaps chasing white balls around grassy courses, both at the track and at the banquet, is really what separates Quattrofest from any other track weekend!
-All too often we find ourselves living a life online, from Zoom calls to social media to YouTube; this is a time to get out, make connections in real life and experience new things that simply aren't available anywhere else.
+Make connections in real life and experience new things that simply aren't available anywhere else.

-Our theme for this year's Quattrofest is the art of driving.
-We are going to be celebrating how high performance driving can be an artistic experience.
+Our theme for this year's Quattrofest is summer fun.
+We are going to be celebrating high performance driving in the summer for a change this year.

 Friday evening we start with optional registration and social at our host hotel the AC Hotel in Vancouver.
 333 W. Columbia Way, Vancouver, WA 98660.
-We have negotiated a group rate with them that can be found here.
+We have negotiated a group rate.
 Call the hotel directly 360-993-8895 and ask for the Audi Club Northwest rate.
-Feel free to hang out at the AC Lounge and get some dinner or just drinks Friday evening.
+The rate expired Sept.
+2nd but you can call and ask for the rate and you may still get it.
+Feel free to hang out at the AC Lounge and get some dinner or just drinks Friday evening where you can check in a day early.
 It will be a great place to socialize and catch up with old friends or create some new ones.

 Saturday night we come together at the AC Hotel in Vancouver for a banquet style meal, no-host bar and an auction (both silent and live).
 The venue and banquet are a perfect way to wrap up a day of new experiences, with new and old friends, reliving what happened during the day with an eye towards what's to come on Sunday!
 At the live auction, which follows dinner, you'll have an opportunity to bid on (and hopefully win) items spanning from automotive art, to wine, to outdoor equipment.
 While great food and drinks and auctions are a great way to spend an evening, perhaps the best aspect of the evening are the limitless opportunities to meet new people that you might not have crossed paths with otherwise.

 Sunday we return to the track.
 For those that were on-track on Saturday, it's a chance to work on perfecting your line around the very nuanced PIR.
-For those that attended Driver Skills on Saturday and want to get on-track, it's a chance to learn how to drive on a race track with one of the club's Instructors paired with you the whole day.
-Taking what you learned about your vehicle's dynamics and managing them on Saturday to the track on Sunday makes for quite an experience.
 PIR is truly a fantastic track for learning and skill building.
 The facility at the track also lends itself well to connecting with others in the paddock and the grandstands make it a great option for friends and family to enjoy the day as well.
 While you may think nothing is better than being at the race track all day, the easy access to the Max train station makes it easy for them to spend the afternoon in the city if they want to.